Jack-J-Young/distress-signal-app/README.md

 # MU-CS335-21-2PL-A-ZEJJJ
-Edit from Atom - Eoin\n
+Edit from Atom - Eoin
-Edit from atom - Jack\n
+Edit from atom - Jack
-Edit from atom - Joseph\n
+Edit from atom - Joseph
+Edit from vscode - Zaid
 responder messaging backend for safeAmigos app